TRIQS/dft_tools/doc/tutorials/svo_elk/srvo3.rst

   p["fit_min_n"] = 30
   p["fit_max_n"] = 60

 Here we use a tail fit to deal with numerical noise of higher Matsubara frequencies.
-For other options and more details on the solver parameters, we refer the user to the :ref:`CTHYB solver <triqscthyb:welcome>` documentation.
+For other options and more details on the solver parameters, we refer to :ref:`CTHYB solver <triqscthyb:welcome>` documentation.
 It is important to note that the solver parameters have to be adjusted for each material individually.
 A guide on how to set the tail fit parameters is given :ref:`below <tailfit>`.

-The next step is to initialize the
-:class:`solver class <triqs_cthyb.Solver>`.
+The next step is to initialize the :class:`solver class <triqs_cthyb.Solver>`.
 It consist of two parts:

 #.
 Calculating the multi-band interaction matrix, and constructing the
    interaction Hamiltonian.